 - Maintain good posture.
 Stand tall with your proper height shovel, soften the knees, draw your navel in and up toward your spine while bending down, scooping, then lifting.
 If possible, eliminate the twist or keep it to a minimum by tossing the snow more to the front of you.
 As you lift the snow, keep the shovel blade close to you, to reduce low back strain.

 Spring will eventually come to the Mitten as it does every year, but until then—don’t let the winter snowfall overwhelm you.
-Following these tips and safety first, it’s possible to get a low-risk workout with the white stuff that can burn over 200 calories per every half hour.
+Following these tips and safety first, it’s possible to get a low-risk workout with the white stuff, it can even burn over 200 calories per every half hour.